TongWu/Movie_AutoScraping/README.md

 3. Call the [Movie_Data_Capture](https://github.com/yoshiko2/Movie_Data_Capture) program to scrape the metadata and put them on the right place
 4. Delete the duplicate file, low resolution in piority
 5. GUI for daemon keep-living and config editing (ongoing)
-6. Configuration validating and testing (ongoing)
+6. Configuration validating and testing
 7. Watch modification of the specific folder, run the program periodically (ongoing)

 ## Quick start